 “Let me be very clear: It is the responsibility of the schools to make sure all drivers have the appropriate qualifications and background clearances to interact with students,” he said, citing Pennsylvania Public School Code.
 “School officials are also charged with maintaining the driver documentation in school files.”

 He added, “School district administrators: These are your students; you are responsible for their safety.”

 The School District of Lancaster County was cited as among the most egregious cases, with 16 percent of its school bus driver corps failing to meet at least one employment requirement.
 Five of those 21 drivers, DePasquale said, had criminal records, and one driver had a conviction that required an “absolute ban on employment.”
 Examples of these types of disqualifying crimes range from homicide to stalking, rape to kidnapping, indecent exposure to endangering the welfare of a child.

 That driver was not terminated until last October, the audit found.

-Three other Lancaster County drivers, all employees of Shultz Transportation, had previous convictions that were supposed to have barred them from any school employment for the next four to seven years, based upon the state's "look-back period" that requires 10 years to pass between a specific type of conviction and renewed eligibility for employment.
+Three other Lancaster County drivers, all employees of Shultz Transportation, had previous convictions that were supposed to have barred them from any school employment for the next 4-7 years, based on the state’s “look-back period” that requires 10 years to pass between a specific type of conviction and renewed eligibility for employment.
 Those drivers were also terminated in October.

-Other infractions the audit uncovered in Lancaster County included an invalid driver’s license and no records of completing the school bus driver skills and safety training or passing a physical.
-Another driver's file lacked state and federal criminal history and the official child abuse clearance statement.
+Other infractions the audit uncovered in Lancaster County included an invalid driver’s license, no records of completing the school bus driver skills, nor safety training or passing a physical.
+Another driver’s file lacked state and federal criminal history and the official child abuse clearance statement.

 The report also singled out three other school districts that employed drivers with felony convictions ranging from aggravated assault to drug possession to arson.